The Complete Guide: Setting Up TRX for Home Workouts

 If you are attaching it on the side of the door that opens towards you then the door anchor should be placed on the side closest to the door hinge.
 (Lock the door if you can)

-trx door anchor near door hinge
+How to set up TRX: attaching door anchor near hinge

 Note from Ant: My preferred method is using a door that closes towards me because when you pull on the straps, it will essentially pull the door shut.